araobp/android-aed/README.md

 ## Training CNN

-This is a notebook for training CNN: [Jypyter notebook](./keras/training.ipynb)
+This is a notebook for training a CNN model for musical instruments recognition: [Jypyter notebook](./keras/training.ipynb)

+The audio feature corresponds to gray-scale image the size of 64(W) x 40(H).

 ## Audio processing pipeline